dkulinov/ZooDB/README.md

 ***Login Information***
 Login as a customer by clicking Login then Customer Login from home page.
 ***johndoe@gmail.com - Customer***
+You can also create an an account by clicking customer log in and then create an account.
 Logout from customer by going to home page and selecting Login | Logout and pick the Logout option.

 Login as employee by clicking Login then Employee Login from home page.